 The Hive

 Our enhanced resource provision has 16 places for children aged between 4 and 11.
-Historically, the privison was an 8 place Language Resource Provision which opened in 1992 but this was extended in September 2024 to a 16 place provision offering places for children across the whole primary school phase.
-All children within The Hive have an EHCP and admissions to The Hive are via the Salford SEND Team.
+Originally we were a Key Stage 1, eight place Language Resource Provision which first opened in 1992, but this was extended in September 2024 to a 16 place provision offering places for children across the whole primary school phase.
+All children within The Hive have an EHCP, with their primary area of need being speech, language and communication.
+All admissions to The Hive are via the Salford SEND Team.

 The staff within The Hive are experienced and trained in working with children with special educational needs.
-The provision is lead by a teacher with support staff carrying out targetted and personalised interventions with individual children.
-The average ratio of children to adults is 1:4 but this is dependent on different activities taking place in the provision and when children integrate into mainstream classes.
-Staff work closely together as part of a team to ensure that the children are happy and feel confident and supported to make the best possible progress they can.
+The provision is led by the school SENDCo and a second teacher and TAs make up the dedicated team.
+Staff work closely together as part of a team to ensure that all our children are happy and confident learners, who are supported to make maximum progress from their individual starting points.

 Pathways